textileio/community/docs/powergate/storageconfig.md

 ### Update the StorageConfig of existing data

-To update the StorageConfig of data already stored and managed by the Powergate user with a new config stored in `updated-config.json`.
+To update the StorageConfig of data already stored and managed by the Powergate user, use a new config stored in `updated-config.json`.
 This command requires the _override_ flag (`-o`) to confirm that you understand that the command will replace an existing config.

 ```bash
 pow config apply <cid> -t <token> -o -c updated-config.json